NewbiksCube/ChatBotRPG/README.md

 - If you leave a certain setting in the narrative and come back later, that setting will be different
 - Weather patterns might have difficulty changing
 - Once a character starts talking to you, they might have difficulty stopping or leaving
-- Characters introduced later in a scene might assume they know the names of characters referenced previously in the scene, even if they've never bet
+- Characters introduced later in a scene might assume they know the names of characters referenced previously in the scene, even if they've never met
 - Among many, many other immersion-breaking cliches, inconsistencies, and hallucinations

 Let's move beyond this, and give AI the actual capacity to run campaign-level games and tell consistent, epic stories.